Alejogb1/job-board/blog-data/what-caused-the-active-record-exception-during-the-rails-6146-upgrade.md

 id: "what-caused-the-active-record-exception-during-the-rails-6146-upgrade"
 ---

-Let's tackle this issue.
+issue.
 I've seen my share of ActiveRecord hiccups, especially during significant Rails upgrades, and 6.1.4.6 certainly had its nuances.
 From my experience, what you're describing regarding an ActiveRecord exception, post-upgrade, often stems from a confluence of factors related to how Rails handles database interactions and model changes across versions.
 It’s rarely a single, glaring culprit but more commonly a subtle shift in behavior or underlying dependency.

 Specifically, during that 6.1 upgrade, a few categories of issues were particularly prominent in my projects, and they often surfaced as perplexing ActiveRecord exceptions.
 Let's break these down: